SamCF21/Equipo3Reto_TC2005B/Videogames/GDD.md

 ### **Gameplay**

-In the video game you first select the nationality with which you want to customize the chef, which will give special attributes to the food you make.
-The food soldier will be based on a dish from the country's gastronomy.
-The created soldiers will be completely customizable from the base, their mission is to defend the food stall, which will be found in the center of the map.
-The map is divided into tiles, which allow the player to select the tile they want to position the soldiers on.
+When starting the game, you select the nationality with which you want to customize the chef, which will grant special attributes to the food you make.
+The food soldier will be based on a dish from the country's gastronomy and each one will be completely customizable from the base.
+These have the mission of defending the food stall, which is located in the center of the map, from the hordes of fungi that seek to destroy it.
+The map is divided into squares, which allow the player to select the most optimal position for the soldiers.
-They have to defend the food stall from the fungi, who has been the main enemy, which appear in hordes.
-If a soldier and a fungi meet they start fighting, if the fungi reaches the food stall you start to lose score, if the hordes of fungi end the player wins the level.
-According to the score level will be the reward of the player, with the reward points you can improve your soldiers, food stall and cooking skills.
-As the levels progress, different types of fungi will appear, which will have different abilities and will appear in greater numbers.
-If one of your soldiers dies, you will not be able to revive him.
-You lose if you run out of soldiers or if your food stand is destroyed by the fungi.
+The soldier starts attacking once he comes across a fungi.
+If the player manages to kill all the hordes of fungi, the level will be passed.
+However, if the fungi defeats the soldier, the soldier cannot be revived and the fungi will advance.
+If the fungi reach the food cart, the score will start to drop.
+The player will lose the level if they run out of soldiers or if the fungi manage to destroy their food stand.
+The reward granted for each level is according to the score obtained in it.
+These rewards allow you to make improvements to the soldiers, the food stall and cooking skills.
+As the player levels up, they will find different types of fungi with new abilities that will appear in greater numbers.

 ### **Mindset**